JONBUB-SUK/DEEP_LEARNING_NANODEGREE_project1.Predicting_Bike_Sharing_patterns/README_for_portfolio.md

 The purpose of this project is to predict number of bike rental for days, hours

-I have to make NeuralNet architecture trained by rental shop sales data
+I made NeuralNet architecture trained by rental shop sales data

 So I decided architecture, loss function and tuned hyperparameters like learning rate, epochs, hidden nodes